pmcollins/gumdrop/gumdrop.web/README.md

 ### Setup

-At application startup, just register your [Controller](gumdrop/web/control/Controller.java)s with a single [Dispatcher](gumdrop/web/control/Dispatcher.java), associating each Controller with a request pattern.
+At application startup, we register our [Controller](gumdrop/web/control/Controller.java)s with a single [Dispatcher](gumdrop/web/control/Dispatcher.java), associating each Controller with a request pattern.

-For example, if you had a Controller to show messages by id, and you wanted your server to respond to requests to `/message/<some number>`, you'd tell the Dispatcher how to create new instances of your controller and bind them to the request pattern, `/messages/#`.
+For example, if we have a Controller to show messages by id, and we want our server to respond to requests to `/message/<message-id>`, we'd tell the Dispatcher how to create new instances of our controller and bind that to the request pattern, `/messages/#`.

 ```java